 If a medical professional or a medical facility was at fault for your injuries or complications, you may deserve compensation for damages, including medical bills, related future medical bills, lost wages, and pain and suffering.
 An attorney can help answer any and all questions about your case, and help you find a road to justice and recovery.

-Call A Trusted Kentucky Orthopedic Surgery Malpractice Malpractice Lawyer Today
+Call A Trusted Orthopedic Surgery Malpractice Malpractice Lawyer in Kentucky Today

 Seth Gladstein has handled medical malpractice cases, including orthopedic malpractice cases, for the span of his legal career.
 He has the knowledge, passion, and experience to help you get the compensation that you deserve in an efficient and timely manner.